Be A Man!

 To Be or Not to Be

-A lot of men live with the tension of presenting as masculine and assimilating to traditional/patriarchal masculinity instead of existing authentically (e.g. fear of partners seeing them as less-than masculine, constantly thinking about whether they’re doing the “manly” thing or not, shame of emotions that aren’t traditionally “masculine”).
-Many men dissimulate (definition: To hide under a false appearance), continuing to assume the traditional role of provider, protector or other traditionally masculine roles and this is the ultimate act of self-neglect.
-With self-neglect and dissimulation comes internalizing destructive messages of conditional worth: “My authentic self is not acceptable”, “I’m unlovable if I don’t provide”, “I am unworthy of my partner if I don’t assert dominance around her”.
+A lot of men live with the tension of presenting as masculine and assimilating to traditional/patriarchal masculinity instead of existing authentically (e.g. fear of partners seeing them as less than a man, constantly thinking about whether they’re doing the “manly” thing or not, shame of emotions that aren’t traditionally “masculine”).
+Many men dissimulate (Definition: To hide under a false appearance), continuing to assume the traditional role of provider, protector or other traditionally masculine roles and this is the ultimate act of self-neglect.
+With self-neglect and dissimulation comes internalizing destructive messages of conditional worth: “My authentic self is not acceptable”, “I’m unlovable if I don’t provide”, “I am unworthy of my partner if I don’t display my physical dominance in front of her”.
 Another consequence of self-neglect and dissimulation is inflated self-concepts (e.g. -esteem, -confidence, -worth).
 While one of the most basic human needs is being experienced by another person, choosing to honor traditional masculinity over being who you truly are is one of the greatest forms of self-neglect.
-If I’m presenting as the person I think I have to be to get love, respect, and all the other things, I will never have a solid foundation of self -awareness, -esteem, -confidence, -respect or -worth.
-You cannot accept yourself or love yourself if you’re living as yourself.
+If I’m presenting as the person I think I have to be to get love, respect, and all the other things, I will never have a solid foundation of self -acceptance, -awareness, -confidence, -esteem, -love, -respect or -worth.
+You cannot have those things if you’re living not living as yourself.
 The cost of self-neglect and dissimulation is a slow death of your authenticity.

 By upholding these rigid boundaries and caricatures of patriarchal masculinity, not only do you foster conditions of neglect in your immediate environment, but you also perpetuate a culture that neglects the needs of other men and young men in your life.
 Upholding patriarchal masculinity normalizes inauthenticity which disconnects men from self and people who they have the potential to have fulfilling relationships with.
 Archetypes such as the cool guy, the protector and the entertainer often confine who you are and fosters inauthenticity.
 You deserve to exist freely and rid yourself of confines of being a traditional/patriarchal man.
 There are no rewards for dissimulating and being the manliest man to ever exist.